MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/New-PSSession.md

 **PSSession** to interact directly with a remote computer, use the `Enter-PSSession` cmdlet.
 For more information, see [about_PSSessions](about/about_PSSessions.md).

-You can run commands on a remote computer without creating a **PSSession** by using the **ComputerName** parameters of `Enter-PSSession` or `Invoke-Command`.
+You can run commands on a remote computer without creating a **PSSession** with the **ComputerName** parameters of `Enter-PSSession` or `Invoke-Command`.
 When you use the **ComputerName** parameter, PowerShell creates a temporary connection that is used for the command and is then closed.

 Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to and create a session on a remote computer, if SSH is available on the local computer and the remote computer is